Skip to content

 - Get a small cup of water and a few paper towels.
 Keeping the brush moist, but not too saturated, is very important throughout the painting process.
-We highly recommend going 1 color/number at a time as it will ensure your paints stay moist and fresh for the entire kit!.
+We highly recommend going 1 colour/number at a time as it will ensure your paints stay moist and fresh for the entire kit!.
 To keep your brush moist and clean, dip the brush in water and dry off any excess with your paper towel.
-Make sure to clean it well when switching colors/numbers!
+Make sure to clean it well when switching colours/numbers!

 Starting your kit

 - Unpack your paint by number kit and lay out the canvas, paints, and brushes on a flat surface.

 - Unroll the canvas and carefully iron it on a high setting to remove any wrinkles or creases if required.
 Rolling the canvas the opposite way to how it was in the package also helps.

 - Tape the canvas to the flat surface.
 We recommend masking tape to mitigate any residue that may be left on the flat surface or canvas.